practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 the keyboard he's often enjoying the great Canadian outdoors with his family.*

 Like many of you, I discovered Ruby via Rails and web development.
 That was my 'in'.
-But before it was popular for writing web apps, Ruby was popular for its OO fundamentals and for being a great scripting language.
+But before it was popular for writing web apps, Ruby was known for its object-oriented fundamentals and for being a great scripting language.
 One of the reasons for this latter point is that it's so easy to marry Ruby with command line utilities.
 Here's an example: